A Grand Day Out

 Plot

-Cheese-loving inventor Wallace and his dog Gromit, while trying to decide where they will spend their bank holiday, find that their house is bereft of cheese.
-As "everybody knows the Moon is made of cheese", they decide to build a rocket and fly to the Moon.
-Upon arrival, they begin sampling and gathering cheese, and encounter a coin-operated robot.
-Wallace inserts a coin, but nothing happens.
-After he and Gromit leave, the robot comes to life and gathers the dirty plates left at their picnic spot.
+While deciding on where to go on their bank holiday, the cheese-loving inventor Wallace (Peter Sallis) and his dog, Gromit, find their fridge empty.
+Reasoning that the moon is made of cheese, they build a rocket and fly up to the Moon.
+After landing, they set up a picnic and sample some of the moon's surface.
+They encounter a coin-operated robot; Wallace inserts a coin, but nothing happens.
+After he and Gromit leave, the robot comes to life and gathers the dirty plates left at the picnic spot.

 Awards